Guuzzeji/yt-scissors/README.md

 * Using FFmpeg, trims videos into different chapters and encodes theme base on the time stamps given.

-* Can automatically download ffmpeg for current operating system or you can manually install ffmpeg, and give the path to it.
+* Can automatically download ffmpeg for current operating system, or you can manually install ffmpeg, and give the path to it.

-* **Returns** a array of videos with title and a buffer of the trim down video
+* **Returns** an array of videos with title and a buffer of the trim down video

 ```js
 // cutVideo(...) all default values